1. Home

 The uninstall applications Mac Trash method is probably the easiest on our list and the one that most people are familiar with.
 It uninstalls the app but there may be some minor files left behind on your computer, so be aware that while this is the easiest method, it is not the most thorough.
 Here’s what to do:

-1. Open Finder by either clicking the icon on your Dock or by simultaneously pushing Command + Option + Space Key
+1. Open Finder by clicking the Finder icon in your Dock.

 2. On the left sidebar menu click Applications